-During 2013, all of Abbott's five named officers participated in the 1998 Abbott Laboratories Performance Incentive Plan (PIP).
+During 2014, all of Abbott's five named officers participated in the 1998 Abbott Laboratories Performance Incentive Plan (PIP).
 The PIP is designed to comply with the requirements of Section 162(m) of the Internal Revenue Code of 1986 for performance-based compensation.

 Each year, the Committee sets the maximum award allocations under the PIP for each named officer as a percentage of consolidated net earnings.
-For 2013, the maximum award for the Chief Executive Officer was 0.15% of adjusted consolidated net earnings for the fiscal year-end, and, for all of the other named officers, 0.075% of adjusted consolidated net earnings.
-Historically, and in 2013, the Committee exercised its discretion to deliver PIP awards that were below the maximum awards that are authorized by these formulas based on achieved performance against annual goals and other factors described below.
+For 2014, the maximum award for the Chief Executive Officer was 0.15% of adjusted consolidated net earnings for the fiscal year-end and, for all of the other named officers, 0.075% of adjusted consolidated net earnings.
+Historically, and in 2014, the Committee exercised its discretion to deliver PIP awards that were below the maximum awards that are authorized by these formulas based on achieved performance against annual goals and other factors described below.

 Under the PIP, the Committee sets a target payout (expressed as a percentage of base salary) for each officer based upon market benchmarks and internal calibration.
 The final payout is determined based upon achievement of certain annual goals.
 Each PIP participant carried a goal of Adjusted Diluted EPS that comprised 20% of his or her goals.
-For a reconciliation of these adjustments to GAAP, see Annex I. In addition to EPS, most officers had other financial goals specific to each officer's area of responsibility.
+In addition to EPS, officers had other financial goals specific to each officer's area of responsibility.
 The process of scoring each officer's goals will determine an initial payout of not more than 100% of the target payout.